Declipsonator/Declipsonator/README.md

 - [Meteor Tweaks](https://github.com/Declipsonator/Meteor-Tweaks) - A Meteor Client Addon that adds tweaks to modules and settings.
 - [No AutoJump](https://github.com/Declipsonator/No-AutoJump) - Completely remove the autojump feature from Minecraft.
 - [Particle Blocker](https://github.com/Declipsonator/Particle-Blocker) - Minecraft mod with a gui to disable particles.
+- [quickdraw](https://github.com/Declipsonator/quickdraw) - A simple implementation of the Google Quickdraw Dataset.
 - [Rain Growth](https://github.com/Declipsonator/Rain-Growth) - Makes Minecraft crops grow faster in the rain.
 - [Recipe Unlocker](https://github.com/Declipsonator/Recipe-Unlocker) - Unlocks all the recipes in the Minecraft crafting table.
 - [Server Info](https://github.com/Declipsonator/Server-Info) - Tens of thousands of minecraft servers indexed for McCrawler.com.